 Action you can take to reduce air pollution

-To help reduce air pollution, you should:
+To help reduce air pollution:

 - avoid burning solid fuels if possible and burn only smokeless fuels in smoke control areas

 - avoid lighting bonfires, especially while pollution levels are high